Jacques Breyer: Sovereign Order of the Solar Temple

 Breyer began to acquire a circle of freemason and occultist orbiters, including Armand Barbault, Jean de Foucault, Victor Michon, Vincent Planque, Pierre de Ribaucourt, Maxime de Roquemaur, and Jean Roux.
 Later inclusions were Jean Soucasse, then Robert Chabrier, Bernard Wiernick, and Georges Sourp.
 Roquemaur claimed he was a descendant of a branch of the original Templars, who had secretly survived in Ethiopia, carrying on a supposed esoteric legacy from these original Templars.
 Roquemaur and Breyer then proceeded to found the Sovereign Order of the Solar Temple (OSTS), members of which founded several other Masonic organizations in France.

 In this period, he wrote his first two books, Dante Alchimiste in 1957 and Arcanes Solaires: Ou les secrets du Temple Solaire two years later.
 Breyer claimed that he had discovered a document dated to the 1700s in the French BnF, which allegedly stated that the final Grand Master of the Knights Templar, Jacques de Molay, had passed on his authority to his nephew; further, he identified Arginy as the original location at which the Templars had been founded.
 He said that relics would be found at the family estate of this nephew – no relics were found, but Breyer started workshops in Ergonia which drew the interest of others.

 He claimed these writings related directly to knowledge possessed by the original Knights Templar, though he later denounced these works as "incomplete" and "inaccurate".
 The OSTS's ideology focused on heavily apocalyptic elements, including the "Solar Christ" concept.
 Breyer claimed that he had founded the OSTS at the suggestion of the "Masters of the Temple", who he said were the spirits of the Knights Templar.
-Breyer would become greatly influential on subsequent neo-Templar groups and was viewed as a spiritual mentor by many in them.
+Breyer became greatly influential on subsequent neo-Templar groups and was viewed as a spiritual mentor by many in them.
 Breyer resigned from the OSTS in 1964, after which the OSTS was embroiled in crisis; they reorganized again in 1966 and 1973.

 He then left Arginy and moved to Paris in 1959, where he encouraged the founding of a conference center, workshops and a publishing house.
 While he directed some research workshops, he lived and worked alone.
 He was made Master in the Willermoz Lodge of Lyon (related to the Grande Loge Nationale Française) two years later; however, he was never a formal member of any Masonic group.
 He was also a contributor to the La voix solaire magazine, for which he wrote articles, and published a play based on Tarot cards, Oubah.
 Breyer's thought was apocalyptic, teaching of an imminent destruction which he dated to 1995.